 - Visitors should maintain a quiet environment and avoid unnecessary noise.

 - We suggest you limit visitors to two per patient on any visit.
-Visitors in semi-private rooms should be considerate of both patients.

 - Visitors must dress appropriately and must wear shirts and shoes.